iNavFlight/inav/docs/MixerProfile.md

 38 is the input source for transition input; use this to tilt motor to gain airspeed.

-Example: Increase servo 1 output by +45 with speed of maximum when transition mode is activated for tilted motor setup:
+Example: Increase servo 1 output by +45 with speed of 150 when transition mode is activated for tilted motor setup:

 ```
 # rule no; servo index; input source; rate; speed; activate logic function number
-smix 6 1 38 45 0 -1
+smix 6 1 38 45 150 -1
 ```
 Please note there will be a time window that tilting motors is providing up lift but rear motor isn't.
 Result in a sudden pitch raise on the entering of the mode.
-A faster tilting servo speed or more forwarded tilting servo position on transition input will reduce the time window.
+More forward tilting servo position on transition input(you can use 'speed' in servo rules to slowly move to this position), A faster tilting servo speed on `MAX` servo input will reduce the time window.
 OR lower the throttle on the entering of the FW mode to mitigate the effect.

 #### Motor